-- Characterized by rapid and nonrhythmic movements or vocal sounds. - Can be a symptom of another disorder. - Often co-occurs with obsessivecompulsive disorder or ADHD. - Habit reversal therapies that target tics are the most effective treatments. - Complex tics a vocalization, noise, or movement that appears to take effort, like a spoken word, a complex sound, or raising one's arm up over one's head
+- Characterized by rapid and nonrhythmic movements or vocal sounds. - Can be a symptom of another disorder. - Often co-occurs with obsessivecompulsive disorder or ADHD. - Habit reversal therapies that target tics are the most effective treatments.

 Tics vary from other childhood movement disorders in a few ways.
 They have varied severity, their movement characteristics change over time, the movements are temporarily suppressible, and they are associated with sensory phenomena.
 Table 3 describes the difference between tics and stereotypies.